Is TikTok Bad for Your Sex Life?

 Comment

-10 Wallet-Friendly Alternatives to the Liberator Throe
+10 Wallet-Friendly Alternatives to the Liberator Throw

 April 30th, 2019

 It’s no secret that many of us enjoy our Liberator Throws.
 Using them provides us with peace of mind that allows us to truly let go when having sex.
-While I’m one of many people who has been quick to recommend these products, it’s also no secret that a Throe is hard on the wallet.
+While I’m one of many people who has been quick to recommend these products, it’s also no secret that a Throw is hard on the wallet.
 They’re a hassle to clean, a little crinkly, and the company has had dubious practices with affiliates in the past.
-Plus, Liberator Throes don’t really absorb the mess.
+Plus, Liberator Throws don’t really absorb the mess.
 It just sits on top of the blanket.

 So if you’re looking for a product that’s more affordable or easier to wash or simply cannot support the company, you’ve got options!
 You might not need these options if your messes are small and easily taken care of with a few towels, but for those who towels aren’t good enough, keep reading.